JLozensky/Distributed-HTTP-Messaging-System/README.txt

 		b.
 Connection Stability:

 			i.
 An ALB is able to handle generic HTTP requests across a variety of connection types rather than NLB's stricter TCP or UDP connection requirements

 			ii.
 UDP is not guaranteed to deliver the message

 			iii.
-TCP connections are forcibly reset by the NLB after 10k requests by design, this is not configurable so catching the reset HTTP client connections and remaking them were unnecessary stresses on the load testing client side
+TCP connections are forcibly reset by the NLB after 10k requests by design, this is not configurable so catching the reset HTTP client connections and remaking them were unnecessary stresses on the load-testing client side

 		c.
 Performance Differentiation:

 			i.
 While the NLB is more performant than the ALB in terms of throughput, the limitations imposed on EC2 instances rendered the minor gains irrelevant and possibly detrimental as the traffic would be pushed through to the servers that much faster potentially resulting in longer tomcat queues.

 	3. The ALB splits the requests via a round-robin policy between server instances